wolkykim/libasyncd/README.md

 ## What is libasyncd?

-Libasyncd is an embeddable fully event-driven asynchronous message server in C which is in flexible architecture to add/support multiple different protocols.
+Libasyncd is an embeddable event-driven asynchronous message server for C/C++.

-Libasyncd project was started from my need of embeddable HTTP server.
-There is a couple of choices there, I tried all of them.
-Each has pros and cons.
-I couldn't pick my favorite at the end and here's my insight.

-* libevent provides one - good choice for light use but doesn't provide a way of fine controls over large data.
-* mongoose - nice API, good abstraction, but since it uses select() and realloc based i/o buffer, wouldn't be a promising solution for serious users.
-  Also its dual lisencing is restricting.
-* libevhtp - fine but doesn't provide a way to hook on METHOD(Verb, a command on the 1st line)
-* GNU's libmicrohttpd - good feature set but little too complicated to use.

-What I was looking for was.

-* Must be easily embeddable.
-* Simple and nice abstraction that cut down the complexity.
-* Generic enough to add and customize lighter weight custom protocols.
-* Practical level of support in HTTP handler.
-* Flexible hook supports on both Method hook and Gradual way.
-* Snap-on SSL feature.

-So with these feature set, applications can expose RESTful API as customer facing interface and also use more lighter weight protocols for inter communication without doing integration work between this modules and that modules.
+It supports HTTP protocol by default and you can add your own protocol handler(hook) to build your own high performance server.

-Asynchronous way of programming can easily go quite complicated as more things you handle in nonblocking passion.
-So the goal of Libasyncd project is to make a flexible and fast event-based message server base with good abstraction.
+Asynchronous way of programming can easily go quite complicated since you need to handle every possible things in nonblocking way.
+So the goal of Libasyncd project is to make a flexible and fast asynchronous server framwork with nice abstraction that can cut down the complexity.

-Hope you find libasyncd is useful and help us to make a fast event server without thinking much about the underneath complexity.

 ## Why libasyncd?